Thursday, October 18, 2012

 - Our Fire Elemental has had his CD reduced to 5 minutes and should reset once an encounter is either completed or a wipe has occured.
 He now gives us Searing Flames, which makes him not only a viable totem to use, but a rather powerful CD.

 - Feral Spirits have lost their control bar.
 Because of this change, we no longer have their stun ability.
-However, Spirit Walk is now a separate ability that has a relatively short CD, especially when glyphed.
+The ability they used to grant, called Spirit Walk, is now a separate ability that has a relatively short CD, especially when glyphed.

 - Pets such as our Feral Spirits and our Fire/Earth Elemental totems will no longer "snap shot" stats and will adjust to your current procs and stats as they roll out.
 No more double-dipping on Heroism for your puppies, but no more sitting around for the proc-gods to line up either.